amdp/cooperacynuxt/LearningDocs.md

 **Note:**

 When you create a new branch, you can mess around as much as you like, you won't destroy the software.
 When you want to issue a pull request, you should send only the changes that really matter, not everything you changed for testing.
 So the branch is your playground, but when you want your changes to be sent to the main program for integration you tidy everything up and issue your pull request.
+As per your first challenge, edit the contributors.md file and insert you in the learners list.
+Make a pull request and you're done.

 ### 2. MYSQL
 Please install Mysql 5.7 ([https://dev.mysql.com/downloads/mysql/5.7.html#downloads](https://dev.mysql.com/downloads/mysql/5.7.html#downloads))